15 Things You (Probably) Didn't Know About Home Alone

 Macaulay Culkin's magnum opus is so embedded in our celebration of Christmas that we'd feel bereft if we didn't watch it at least twice before the 25th.

-But before you dust off the VHS yet again, here ar 15 things you might not have known about the hit comedy, which is set to be remade next year by Disney!
+But before you dust off the VHS yet again - or go on Disney Plus as that's where you can stream it in the modern world - here are 15 things you might not have known about the hit Christmas comedy.